localstack/localstack/README.md

   inject `ProvisionedThroughputExceededException` errors into Kinesis API responses.
 * `KINESIS_SHARD_LIMIT`: Integer value (default: `100`) or `Infinity` (to disable), causing the Kinesis API to start throwing exceptions to mimick the [default shard limit](https://docs.aws.amazon.com/streams/latest/dev/service-sizes-and-limits.html).
 * `KINESIS_LATENCY`: Integer value of milliseconds (default: `500`) or `0` (to disable), causing the Kinesis API to delay returning a response in order to mimick latency from a live AWS call.
-* `KINESIS_INITIALIZE_STREAMS`: A comma-delimited string of stream names and its corresponding shard count to initialize during startup.
-For example: "my-first-stream:1,my-other-stream:2,my-last-stream:1".
-Only works with the `kinesis-mock` KINESIS_PROVIDER.
+* `KINESIS_INITIALIZE_STREAMS`: A comma-delimited string of stream names, its corresponding shard count and an optional region to initialize during startup.
+If the region is not provided, the default region is used.
+For example: "my-first-stream:1,my-other-stream:2:us-west-2,my-last-stream:1" Only works with the `kinesis-mock` KINESIS_PROVIDER.
 * `DYNAMODB_ERROR_PROBABILITY`: Decimal value between 0.0 (default) and 1.0 to randomly inject `ProvisionedThroughputExceededException` errors into DynamoDB API responses.
 * `DYNAMODB_HEAP_SIZE`: Sets the JAVA EE maximum memory size for dynamodb values are (integer)m for MB, (integer)G for GB default(256m), full table scans require more memory